Automatic language translation

 Being an accessory to murder or assisting with carrying it out or concealing its occurrence.
 Agreeing or conspiring to commit murder or soliciting, persuading, encouraging, or endeavouring to persuade someone else to commit murder.
 Includes the police incident categories of murder accessory and murder conspiracy.

-not calculated
+not calculated.

 A depressant drug derived from opium or compounds similar to opium including heroin, morphine and methadone (Department of Health and Ageing, National Drugs Campaign, 2012).

 Incidents attended by police where a domestic dispute is recorded as having taken place but no criminal incident has been recorded is referred to as a 'non-criminal domestic violence episode'.
-The vast majority of these episodes are verbal altercations.
+The vast majority of these episodes are verbal arguments.

 BOCSAR recodes the offence categories used by the NSW Police Force to make them broadly consistent with the Australian and New Zealand Standard Offence Classification (ANZSOC, ABS 2011, Australian and New Zealand Standard Offence Classification, Cat. no. 1234.0).
 These classifications do not necessarily correspond exactly with offences as defined in legislation.
 Please see offences within this page for specific offence definitions.
-This table shows which NSW Police Force incident categories comprise BOCSAR's offence categories. (page 50 to 57 table from Appendix 4 of Recorded Crime Statistics Quarterly report here).
+This table shows which NSW Police Force incident categories comprise BOCSAR's offence categories (page 50 to 57 table from Appendix 4 of Recorded Crime Statistics Quarterly report here).

 Major offence categories include the most serious personal violence and property offences.
 The most serious of the violent offences is murder for which the incident count is the number of victims.
 Assault offences include the two major offence categories of domestic violence assault and non-domestic violence assault.
 All sexual offences are categorised by the two major offence types, either as sexual assault or sexual touching, sexual act and other sexual offences.
 The three sub-categories of robbery: robbery with a firearm, robbery with a weapon not a firearm or robbery without a weapon are grouped into a single robbery category.